djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

-Two talks by Ryan Dahl, Node's Founding Father.
-[1](https://www.youtube.com/watch?v=L_JKb61EalQ) and [2](https://www.youtube.com/watch?v=GhFrlX0LdFA) Stay on for the cameo at the end of 2!
+Heading to NYC!!!
+[Holler](mailto:gwen@gwenbell.com) if you're there.
+We can do coffee!
 ==============================

+7 Mar 2013 | Two talks by Ryan Dahl, Node's Founding Father.
+[Here's 1](https://www.youtube.com/watch?v=L_JKb61EalQ) and [here's 2](https://www.youtube.com/watch?v=GhFrlX0LdFA).
+Stay on for the cameo at the end of 2!

 6 Mar 2013 | Wild day in bitcoinlandia.
 Up to 50, back down to 35 right now.
 In other news, working on a node photo gallery deploy.
 Inspired by a client!